Photographing From The Heart, Chennai

 If you have big hands and fingers you’ll probably struggle with an itsy bitsy camera with tiny buttons.

-Likewise your photography will be a much more enjoyable process when the camera you purchase feels good when placed up against your face and, in the case of more expensive cameras, your eye fits comfortably into the camera’s viewfinder.
+Likewise, your photography will be a much more enjoyable process when the camera you purchase feels good when placed up against your face and your eye fits comfortably into the camera’s viewfinder.

 I wish you luck on your own journey of exploration through the art of photography.
 That which is both inward and outward bound.